 A. Types of Trials

 The court handles civil trials, jury or non-jury, with the consent of the parties and an order of reference from the district judge.
-See 28 U.S.C. §636©.
+See, 28 U.S.C. § 636(c).
 These are set for a date certain.
 Appeals are to the Court of Appeals.

-The court handles misdemeanor trials, pleas and sentencing with the consent of the parties and an order of reference from the district judge.
-See F.R.Crim.P.
+The court handles misdemeanor trials, pleas, and sentencing with the consent of the parties and an order of reference from the district judge.
+See F.R.Cr.P.
 Rule 58.
-Appeals are to the district court.
+Appeals are to the district judge.

 B. Jury Selection